916267142/accessrefinery/README.md

 > Because the MiniSAT-based reduction experiment runs very slowly, we report only three rounds for that experiment.

-### Representative Conclusions
+### Conclusions

 This section highlights two representative conclusions.
-For a complete mapping between experimental logs and paper conclusions for AccessRefinfery, see [REPRODUCTION.md](docs/REPRODUCTION.md).
+For a complete mapping between experimental logs and paper conclusions for AccessRefinfery, see [details](docs/REPRODUCTION.md).

 1. **AccessRefinery** is 10-100x faster than **Access Analyzer** for intent mining.